The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Generalized Thom spectra

 where $\phi(f)$ is obtained as follows:

 \end{thm}

+\begin{proof} The generalized Thom spectrum functor is a colimit in the category of $R$-modules; the forgetful functor from $R$-modules to spectra preserves colimits, hence the Thom spectrum functor commutes with colimits in the category of spectra.
+It also has good multiplicative properties generalizing these Lewis proved for the ordinary Thom spectrum functor: for $R$ a commutative ring spectrum, the generalized Thom spectrum functor is symmetric monoidal (in the $\infty$-categorical sense), see Corollary 8.1 of \cite{ABG}.
+By Lemma 3.25 of \cite{AF}, these properties guarantee that the generalized Thom spectrum functor commutes with factorization homology.
+The mapping space description follows from this, along with the fact that the non-abelian Poincar\'e duality equivalence, as in Section 4 of \cite{AF}, is natural in both the manifold and algebra variables. \end{proof}

 As in Section 3, we can describe $\phi(f)$ using the Pontryagin-Thom collapse map associated to the embedding $i$.
-Again as in Section 3, one can generalize this to stably framed manifolds, and make the same calculations as in Section 3.1.
+Again as in Section 3, one can generalize this to stably framed manifolds, and make the same calculations.